BgeeDB/bgee_web/README.md

 ### ⏫ Upgrade dependencies

-Upgrade dependencies to their latest available version in the `package.json`.
+Upgrade dependencies to their latest available version in the `package.json` file:

 ```sh
 npm run upgrade